o-botics/website/robots/quickbot/mooc/v2/configuring.md

 0. Open new terminal window
 0. Run this command:
   * `>> wget "https://raw.githubusercontent.com/git/git/master/contrib/completion/git-completion.bash" git-completion.bash`
+  * If you don't have `wget` on your computer you can install with Homebrew, MacPorts, or from source following these instructions "[Install wget in Mac OS X Without Homebrew or MacPorts](http://osxdaily.com/2012/05/22/install-wget-mac-os-x/)"
+  * If you get an error you with the `wget` command may need to use the `--no-check-certificate` option.
 0. Copy this file to the BBB home directory with this command:
   * `>> scp git-completion.bash root@192.168.7.2:/home/root/`
 0. Remove file from local machine